-5 General Data Protection Regulation (2018)
+&lt;sup>5 General Data Protection Regulation (2018)

-- this increases risk to the individual.
-Where there are other agencies involved with the individual these agencies must be consulted (see appendix 5 for guidance on factors to consider to when identifying indicators of exploitation). - 3.6 The Scoring Matrix consists of several different areas of strengths and vulnerability i.e. 0 = Strength/Protective factor, 1 = Some Concern (a general welfare concern which may increase risk of exploitation), 2 = Significant Concern (a general welfare concern and some indicators of a link to exploitation) and 3 = Significant Concern and direct evidence/substantiated information of exploitation (direct evidence/substantiated information may include disclosure from an individual which is under investigation, police evidence, medical evidence etc). - 3.7 Where there are gaps in scoring, the relevant strength/vulnerability section should be left blank and action required recorded in the Gaps in Assessment section. - 3.8 Children under 13 cannot be assessed as low risk.
+- 3.6 The Scoring Matrix consists of several different areas of strengths and vulnerability i.e. 0 = Strength/Protective factor, 1 = Some Concern (a general welfare concern which may increase risk of exploitation), 2 = Significant Concern (a general welfare concern and some indicators of a link to exploitation) and 3 = Significant Concern and direct evidence/substantiated information of exploitation (direct evidence/substantiated information may include disclosure from an individual which is under investigation, police evidence, medical evidence etc). - 3.7 Where there are gaps in scoring, the relevant strength/vulnerability section should be left blank and action required recorded in the Gaps in Assessment section. - 3.8 Children under 13 cannot be assessed as low risk.
 Children under 16 who have not demonstrated Gillick Competence cannot be assessed as low risk.
-Individuals who have been assessed as lacking mental capacity (MCA6 2005) associated with exploitation cannot be assessed as low risk. - 3.9 The assessment should be integrated into other relevant statutory safeguarding procedures it is not intended to replace these. - 3.10 On completion of the assessment the duty social worker (or social worker on open cases) worker must also complete the Disruption Plan7, which is informed by the assessment. - 3.11 Consideration must be given to issues of disclosure during the development of the Disruption Plan e.g. details of potential perpetrators, licensed premises etc. If issues of disclosure arise discussions should be held with Northumbria Police.
-The Disruption Plan should highlight those sections which have been shared with the individual and parent/s carers by ticking the appropriate section. - 3.12 Upon completion of the Stage 2 Assessment and Disruption Plan, if the social worker, in consultation with the team manager, thinks the case should be referred for MSET intervention, they must send copies to the business support for the next MSET meeting8.
+Individuals who have been assessed as lacking mental capacity (MCA 2005) associated with exploitation cannot be assessed as low risk. - 3.9 The assessment should be integrated into other relevant statutory safeguarding procedures it is not intended to replace these. - 3.10 On completion of the assessment the IRS duty social (or social worker on open cases) worker must also complete the Disruption Activity section, which is informed by the assessment. - 3.11 Consideration must be given to issues of disclosure during the development of Disruption Activity e.g. details of potential perpetrators, licensed premises etc. If issues of disclosure arise discussions should be held with Northumbria Police.
+The Disruption Activity should highlight those sections which have been shared with the individual and parent/s carers by ticking the appropriate section. - 3.12 Upon completion of the Stage 2 Assessment and Disruption Activity, if the social worker, in consultation with the team manager, thinks the case should be referred for MSET intervention, they must send copies to the business support officer for the next MSET meeting.

-6 Mental Capacity Act 2005
+&lt;sup>6 Mental Capacity Act 2005

-7 Practitioners are urged to refer to the Home Office CSE Disruption Toolkit (2019) when developing plans https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/794554/6.5120 Child exploitation disruption toolkit.pdf
+&lt;sup>7 Practitioners are urged to refer to the Home Office CSE Disruption Toolkit (2019) when developing plans https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/794554/ 6.5120\Child\exploitation\disruption\toolkit.pdf